GMX Referral Code: milk for 10% Off Fees

 - GLP: The GLP token is the liquidity pool token for GMX.
 When you buy the GLP token, you’re really funding the liquidity pool used for leverage trades and swaps.
 In exchange, you’re minting GLP tokens that earn 70% of the fees collected on the platform.
 And your rewards are paid out in ETH (or AVAX if you’re using Avalanche).

 GLP tokens are backed by the total assets in the pool and the cumulative earnings from trades.
-This means that as asset values fall and rise, the token value changes.
+This means that the token value changes as asset values rise and fall.
 The same is true for cumulative earnings for the platform.
 If traders go on a winning streak, the token value falls.
 But, historically speaking, the house wins.

 You don’t have to stake anything to earn a yield on GLP.
 You just have to provide liquidity by buying GLP tokens on GMX with ETH, USDC, or another supported token.
 But GLP tokens don’t trade anywhere else.
 You won’t find them on Uniswap or Coinbase.